jeevanjyoti4/elasticity/README.md

 I am teaching the course "Applied Elasticity" (ME40605/ME60401) taken by the 1st year postgraduate students of Mechanical Engineering with specialization in "Mechanical Systems Design".
-It is also taken by the students by the fourth year Dual Degree with the same specialization.
+It is also taken by the students of fourth year Dual Degree with the same specialization.

 Since the derivation of the biharmonic equation in polar coordinates is rather long, I thought of using Jupyter Notebook and SymPy to programmatically derive the expressions.